 7. Acne & Sebum Reduction.
 Since centella asiatica has the unique ability to calm and repair skin, one of the benefits of this process is less acne and a more balanced sebum production.
 This can help put an end to the volatile acne you might be experiencing or excessively oily skin that can be associated with hormones or seasonal changes.

 8. UVB Protection.
 A 2012 Korean study showed that centella asiatica helped protect the skin from the damaging effects of too much UVB exposure.
-Centella asiatica has a unique way of strengthening the skin and then therefore protecting the skin, like an invisible barrier.
+Centella asiatica has a unique way of strengthening the skin and then therefore protecting the skin.

 9. Antioxidant Protection.
 Centella asiatica is such a strong antioxidant, it’s been known to prevent E.coli in medical studies.
 It is considered just about equally effective as vitamin c or grape seed extract when it comes to antioxidant properties.